terrorizer1980/plugins_task/src/main/resources/Documentation/task.md

 Tasks can either be root tasks, or subtasks.
 Tasks are defined in the `All-Projects` project, on the `refs/meta/config` branch, in a file named `task.config`.
 This file uses the gitconfig format to define tasks.
+The special "True" keyword may be used as any query definition to indicate an always matching query.
 The following keys may be defined in any task section:

 `applicable`